Eddie Howe: Playing career

 Howe was born in Amersham, Buckinghamshire.
-When very young, he moved to Verwood in Dorset, and later began his footballing career with local youth teams Rossgarth and Parley Sports before starting his professional career at AFC Bournemouth.
+When very young, he moved to Verwood in Dorset, and later began his footballing career with local youth teams Phoenix Sports YFC, later to be known as Verwood Town YFC and Dexter Sports before starting his professional career at AFC Bournemouth.
 He made his first-team debut in December 1995 against Hull City.
-Howe established himself as an important player in AFC Bournemouth's defence and in 1998 he was selected for the England Under-21 team in the Toulon Tournament.
+Howe established himself as an important player in Bournemouth's defence, and in 1998, he was selected for the England Under-21 team in the Toulon Tournament.

 In March 2002, Portsmouth signed Howe for £400,000, making him new manager Harry Redknapp's first signing.
 Shortly after signing, a knee injury on his debut against Preston North End ended his season.

 He returned for the opening game of the 2002–03 season against Nottingham Forest, but he injured his knee again after only nine minutes and was ruled out for the entire campaign.
 He did not return to full fitness until January 2004 after 18 months out.
 He was loaned to Swindon Town on transfer deadline day in March, although he did not feature for the club.

-Portsmouth loaned Howe back to AFC Bournemouth for the first three months of the 2004–05.
+Portsmouth loaned Howe back to Bournemouth for the first three months of the 2004–05 season.
 He proved to be successful on his return to his first club after two injury-ravaged seasons with Portsmouth.
-With the club in a very poor financial state, supporters joined together to create "Eddieshare" to fund a transfer fee.
-Within days of creation, £21,000 was raised which funded the required permanent transfer fee.
+With the club in a very poor financial state, supporters joined to create "Eddieshare" to fund a transfer fee.
+Days later, £21,000 was raised to fund the required permanent transfer fee.
 After a further three seasons and over 270 appearances, injuries forced his retirement as a player in 2007 and he then moved into coaching with the reserve squad.